Wellbeing in neighbourhoods

 We'll deliver collaborative health and care by:

-improving the experience of care for residents who transition between services or receive more than one service
+• improving the experience of care for residents who transition between services like moving from hospital to community care or those who receive more than one service

-targeting work with communities to reduce health inequalities
+• targeting help and work with communities to reduce health inequalities